 The soup in itself makes for a complete, nutritious meal with the beans adding a good amount of protein.
 I used leeks in this recipe, they lend a nice mellow onion flavor, but you can sub in an onion if you like.

 This turned out to be a great place to use up the leftover produce.
-I love cabbage in soups, this will be made many times to come.
+I love cabbage in soups and this will be made many times to come.
 I’m happy to share another hearty soup for the recipe collection to inspire your senses, keeping you plant-strong and loving it!

 Feel free to change up the vegetables.
 If you’re missing one or two, you can still pull this together and have a wonderful soup.
 If you can’t find leeks, use 1 medium onion, diced, in its place.
 For the cabbage, use your favorite here.
 I happen to have regular green cabbage on hand but savoy cabbage would be great too.